 High Value Fashion

 These shades aren't quite dark enough to be our favorite on bright days, though.
-And while their narrow frame is bendy enough to fit an astonishing variety of head sizes, they seem to look best on smaller-faced folks.
+And while their narrow frame is bendy enough to fit an astonishing variety of head sizes, they seem to look best on the smaller-faced folks.
 Their flat shape and small lenses also don't offer the most coverage for challenging conditions.
 Still, for a comfortable, stylish set of specs, we love the feel, look, and price of the Dipsea.

 Read review: Sunski Dipsea